census-instrumentation/opencensus-website/content/exporters/custom-exporter/Node.js/Trace.md

 server2.listen(8080);
 ```

 Now, run it with `node example.js` and go to [http://localhost:8080](http://localhost:8080) on your browser.
-In the begining, you may see nothing in the console, but a few seconds latter, the exporter buffer kicks in and calls the publish method on your console log exporter, this will print the span info we wanted.
+In the beginning, you may see nothing in the console, but a few seconds latter, the exporter buffer kicks in and calls the publish method on your console log exporter, this will print the span info we wanted.